getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 target.a;							// 1
 target.b;							// 2
 target.c;							// 3
-target.e;							// 5

 Object.getOwnPropertyDescriptor( target, "e" );
 // { value: 5, writable: true, enumerable: true,
 //   configurable: true }

+Object.getOwnPropertySymbols( target );
+// [Symbol("g")]
 ```

-The `d`, `f`, and `Symbol("g")` properties are omitted from copying; symbols, non-enumerable properties, and non-owned properties are all excluded from the assignment.
+The `d`, `f`, and `Symbol("h")` properties are omitted from copying; non-enumerable properties and non-owned properties are all excluded from the assignment.
 Also, `e` is copied as a normal property assignment, not duplicated as a read-only property.

 In an earlier section, we showed using `setPrototypeOf(..)` to set up a `[[Prototype]]` relationship between an `o2` and `o1` object.
 There's another form that leverages `Object.assign(..)`: